Dr-ona/stackit/README.md

 AI is a fallback rather than a hard dependency, and FSRS schedules review per sense instead of treating every translation as the same card.

-See [the Devpost submission draft](docs/devpost-submission.md) for the judging walkthrough, demo outline, and final submission checklist.

 ## Features